sinesc/adria/doc/overview.md

 ### self keyword

-`self` refers to the constructor of the current this-context.
+Refers to the constructor whose prototype defines the current function. `self` is available wherever `this` is available.
+It is **not limited** to `proto`-defined objects. `self` operates by traversing the prototype chain, starting at `this`.

 ### async function literals and statements